QMSS-G5072-2021/cipher_alatas_hamidah/README.md

 # cipher_ha2573

-This package has cipher function that will do encrypt (or decrypt!) for strings
+This package has cipher function that will do encrypt (or decrypt!) for strings.
+Read online documentation here: https://cipher-ha2573.readthedocs.io/en/latest/example.html

 ## Installation